ABD73-Alpha/Advanced-Custom-Wordlist-Generator/README.md

 📌 Why Use This?
 Creating custom wordlists can significantly increase success rates in brute-force attacks during CTFs or real-world red teaming.
 This script automates that process with flexibility, helping you avoid manual wordlist creation.

+⚠️ Disclaimer
+This script is intended for educational purposes only.
+Do not use this tool against any system without explicit permission.

 👨‍💻 Author